bachjin/Introduction_to_Cryptography/README.md

 The `.out` file contains only random bytes.
 ## analyze_out.sh
 Use every `.out` file as input bytes to dieharder analization.
 Each result is in the `.a` file.
+## average_period.py
+Use lines just contain an integer as input.
+Output is a float of the average distance of elements.
+## compute_period.sh
+Use every `.b` file as input to compute its average period.

 ## how to use
     rm data/*